ndaneil/interactive-3d-screen/README.md

 <p align="center"><img src="./images/ryzen-success.png" width="80%"></p>

-Later, I will show how to run the face detection and landmark generation model which is optimized for the Vitis AI execution provider.
+The Vitis AI execution provider will be used to run the face detection and landmark generation model.

 ## Development environment